edgedb/edgedb/docs/stdlib/json.rst

 - JSON booleans can be cast to a :eql:type:`bool` type.
 - JSON ``null`` is unique because it can be cast to an empty set (``{}``) of any type.
-- JSON arrays can be cast to an array, as long as it's homogeneous, does not contain ``null`` as an element of the array, and does not contain another array., as long as it's homogeneous and do not contain *null* as a value.
+- JSON arrays can be cast to any valid array type, as long as the JSON array is homogeneous, does not contain ``null`` as an element of the array, and does not contain another array.

 A named :eql:type:`tuple` is converted into a JSON object when cast as a :eql:type:`json` unlike a standard :eql:type:`tuple` which is converted into a